- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to replicate the performance of a benchmark index that tracks U.S. Treasury notes with approximately five years to maturity.
-It is a passive investment strategy.
+Strategy: This ETF employs a passive investment strategy, aiming to replicate the performance of a designated index that comprises U.S. Treasury notes within a specific maturity range.

 Market Position